ice3-software/between-kit/Demo/Tests/README.md

 ```

 We have had to create 'fixtures' for the different possible implementations of the `I3DragDataSource` protocol, each with different variations on required method implementations.

+Fixture `@interface` and `@implementation` declarations are both in their header files as they are intended to be small, dummy classes.